pau1tuck/CS219/README.md

-# cs219: Year 2, Semester 1
+# CS219: Year 2, Semester 1
-Advanced Programming Concepts 1
+Advanced Programming Concepts in Python and Rust